Alansi775/NootaApp/README.md

 1.  **Host:** Tap "Create Room" to generate a new room.
 You'll see your room's QR code and room ID.
 2.  **Joiner:** Use the "Scan QR Code" option to scan the code, or "Enter Room ID" to type it in manually.
 3.  **Instant Connection:** Once both parties have joined, the live voice conversation will begin automatically!
+4.  **Conversation:** Both Users Should Choose Thier Langauges And Then They Should Click The Speaker Butoon Once And They Starts Thier Conversation.
+5.  **Translation:** Each One Now Will Hear And Recive The Words Or Senteces In Thier Own Langauge In Real Time.
+The Translation Is Supported By AI Module.

 Noota makes live voice communication easier and faster than ever.
 Download now and start talking!